edidayoung/100-days-of-code/log.md

 **Today's Progress:** I have completed my ToDo App.
 Thing changed/added:
 i.
 Added the progressBar for the ToDos ii.
-Implemented a celeberation feature and text change after all todos have been Completed.
+Implemented a celeberation feature and text change after all todos have been Completed. iii.
+Added a Local Storage for the tasks.

 **Thoughts:** The YouTube Tutorials had some little bugs that i couldn't fix and i decided to use AI to rewrite the JS for the app, tho i dont fully understand the differnt builtIn functions, methods and object/properties used by AI but i'd make sure i am able to understand everything the code does and try rewriting it alone from scratch but with more tweaks and updates.